-In recent years, we’ve seen a positive trend emerging in recruitment strategies — a focus on candidate experience, which can be defined as the experience a candidate has with a potential employer throughout the hiring process, from job posting to job offer.
+The candidate experience can be defined as the experience a candidate has with a potential employer throughout the hiring process, from job posting to job offer.

-We surveyed 250 people who’ve applied for jobs within the last year and analyzed their answers about their experience during the hiring process to answer one basic question: Does candidate experience actually matter?
+We surveyed 500 people who’ve applied for jobs within the last year and analyzed their answers about their experiences during the hiring process to answer one basic question: Does candidate experience actually matter?

 The bottom line: yes.
 The experience a candidate has with a company’s hiring process ultimately impacts a candidate’s decision to accept or decline a job offer.